Need to know

 The product was recalled in August 2017, but Giovanna Simonetti didn't discover that until her unit malfunctioned and sent her to the hospital in November 2020.
 Before the incident, she'd been using the pressure cooker on a regular basis.

-And even when retailers do make it clear that a product has been recalled, it still might be available (without noting that it's been recalled) on sites like eBay, as is the case with the Sumeet mixer/grinder that's on our list of kitchen recalls from the past five years (above).
+And even when retailers do make it clear that a product has been recalled, it still might be available (without noting that it's been recalled).

 The ACCC identified that some suppliers who had notified voluntary consumer product recalls were not being effective in seeking out affected products from the marketplaceACCC spokesperson